 The timeline required for a prescriptive easement varies by state.
-For example, in Michigan, the property owner must openly use the same access way for 15 years without explicitly being denied or granted that right to access, but in Florida it's a period of 20 years.
-If at any time during that required time period the private property owner explicitly denies or grants access, prescriptive easement cannot be issued.
+For example, in Michigan, the property owner must openly use the same access way for 15 years without explicitly being denied or granted that right to access, but in Florida, it's a period of 20 years.
+If the private property owner explicitly denies or grants access at any point during that required time period, a prescriptive easement cannot be issued.

 Why invest in landlocked property?